Security Deposit Laws in South Dakota

 South Dakota Security Deposit FAQ

-In South Dakota, the penalty for wrongfully withholding a security deposit is: Actual damages plus $200 punitive damages.
+- In South Dakota, the penalty for wrongfully withholding a security deposit is: Failure to follow the procedure forfeits all rights to withhold any portion of the deposit.
+Bad-faith retention (including failure to provide the written statement or itemized accounting) subjects landlord to punitive damages up to $200.
 You can sue in small claims court to recover the deposit plus the statutory penalty.